Jasdoge/PPLight/README.md

 1. After charging, you may need to led the device be still for a few seconds before it can turn on again.
 2. If the device still won't turn on, you may need to reset it (this should be exceedingly rare though, and I didn't manage to reproduce it myself after setting the proper BOD).
 To reset it, open the case by removing the lid (but be careful since the silk filament is a little brittle), and use a fork or knife to briefly short the BAT1 solder joints.

+# 3d printing

+The 3d print files are located in the Prints director.
+It's designed for a multi material printer where you want to combine the lid and logo into one mesh, giving the logo priority.

+# Schematics

+Schematics are located within the Kicad directory.